AugustoVasques75/slowprint/README.md

 The display can be vertically or horizontally.
 The text can also be displayed in the *yoyo* mode where after the last character is displayed the text is removed regressively by means of a fixed interval of time between the deletion of each character.

+## Instalation:

+You can find it in the repository at The Python Package Index on https://pypi.org/project/slprint11-pkg/

+On terminal just type:

+     pip install slprint11-pkg

 ## Use:

      from slprint.slowprint import slowprint